 SIMMER.
 Stir in the tomato paste and seasoning and cook for 1 minute.
 Then add in tomatoes and vinegar, breaking down the tomatoes with the back of a wooden spoon.
 Bring to a simmer, then turn heat to low and cook for about 30 to 60 minutes.
 If the sauce is too thick, add 1/2 to 1 cup pasta water to thin it out.

 SERVE.
-Serve the sauce over cooked spaghetti noodles with parmesan cheese and fresh basil on top.
+Serve the sauce over cooked pasta with parmesan cheese and fresh basil on top.

 Cooking tips + variations